 v=spf1 ip4:22.214.171.124 include:_spf.smtp.com include:_spf.google.com ~all

 We use SMTP.com for mail sending frequently.
-In fact before SPF records were so important, we would send all your mail through that service.
-If you still would like to use it instead of your email server, you have to do 2 things: 1) set your SPF record appropriately and 2) request that we send that way for your account.
+In fact, before SPF records were so important, we would send all your mail through that service.
+If you still would like to use it instead of your email server, you have to do 2 things: 1) set your SPF record appropriately by setting it in under the Email Preferences and turn on "Use SMTP for newsletter" for and 2) request that we send that way for your account if you have not completed step 1.
 You'll want to add the following to your existing SPF record.

 If you do not have an existing SPF record, you should ask your email host and/or domain host to help you set one up.
 You should have one identifying your email host as a legitimate email sender.
 We may be making this more available in the future.